Shippable/docs/sources/deploy/kubernetes.md

 There are many strategies that can be used to deploy containers to [Kubernetes](https://kubernetes.io/) using Shippable's Assembly Lines.
 This page will describe how you can use the managed [**deploy job**](/platform/workflow/job/deploy/) to take a single Docker image and deploy it as an individual container to your cluster on Kubernetes.

 For custom deployments using cloud-native CLIs, where you write all the deployment scripts yourself, check out our document on [Deploying to Amazon ECS with Cloud-Native CLI](/deploy/deploy-amazon-ecs-cloud-native-cli/).
 You can implement a similar workflow for Kubernetes as well.

+For advanced scenarios using managed jobs, please refer to the docs on [Deploying containers with Shippable managed jobs](/deploy/deploy-docker-overview/).

 ## Assumptions